ably/ably-js/README.md

 # [Ably](https://www.ably.io)

+A Javascript client library for [Ably Realtime](https://www.ably.io), a realtime data delivery platform.

 ## Version: 0.8.41

-This repo contains the Ably javascript client library, for the browser (including IE8+), Nodejs, React Native, and Cordova.
+This repo contains the Ably Javascript client library, for the browser (including IE8+), Nodejs, React Native, and Cordova.

-For complete API documentation, see the [ably documentation](https://ably.io/documentation).
+For complete API documentation, see the [Ably documentation](https://www.ably.io/documentation).

-# For node.js
+## For node.js

 ### Installation from npm